If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 Touchbistro – £49 per month per iPad + processing

 I was impressed with the Touchbistro team.
 This is one system which manages to cater for medium-size and larger pubs, without the anxieties around big chunks of software you’ll never use.
-It’s a good all rounder; and while it doesn’t do all the detail that Lightspeed can do, if you don’t have specific requirements, it’s a great bet.
+It’s a good all rounder; and while it doesn’t fulfil all the finer details that Lightspeed can, if you don’t have specific requirements, it’s a great bet.

 iKentoo – £49 per till for basic, but can go up to around £60 per till + processing